mdolidon/endlines/README.md

-Current version : **1.2**
+**Current version : 1.2**
+**License : Apache License 2.0**

-Source code got polluted by `^M`'s ?
+Did your source code get polluted by scattered `^M`'s ?

 Endlines smartly converts text files from and to the following line ending conventions : Unix/Apple (LF), Windows (CRLF) and legacy Apple (CR).

     endlines unix *

-- it doesn't need to know about the source files' convention.
-Multiple conventions can even be intermixed within a single file.
+- No need to know about the source files' convention.
+Multiple conventions can be mixed within a single file.
-- it attempts to detect binary files and skips them by default ; this can be overriden of course.
-- it offers a straightforward syntax for multiple files and can recurse into directories, excluding or including hidden files and directories (you don't want to mess with your `.git`, do you ?)
+- Straightforward syntax for multiple files and recursion into directories.
+Hidden files and directories can either be avoided or processed (you don't want to mess with your `.git`, do you ?)
+- Binary files will be detected and skipped by default.
+This can be overriden of course.
+- Files' last access and last modified time stamps can be preserved.
 - UTF-8 files as well as all single byte encodings will be treated well.
 However, UCS-2 and UTF-16/32 are not supported.
-- it can preserve your files' timestamps.
-- I provide support for Linux, all BSDs and OSX.
-Any POSIX compliant system should be supported out of the box.
-- it may compile and run on Windows provided the proper POSIX header files are available.
-I won't provide any support for it, but pull requests helping with Windows support will be welcome.

 Let the help screen say it all :